Staten Island: Demographics

 The borough has the highest proportion of Italian Americans of any county in the United States.
 There is a significant Jewish community mainly in the Willowbrook area.
 Since the 2000 census, a large Russian community has been growing on Staten Island, particularly in the Rossville, South Beach, and Great Kills area.
-There is also a significant Polish community mainly in the South Beach and Midland Beach area and there is also a large Sri Lankan community on Staten Island, concentrated mainly on Victory Boulevard on the northeastern tip of Staten Island towards St. George.
+There is also a significant Polish community mainly in the South Beach and Midland Beach area, and there is also a large Sri Lankan community on Staten Island, concentrated mainly on Victory Boulevard on the northeastern tip of Staten Island towards St. George.
 The Little Sri Lanka in the Tompkinsville neighborhood is one of the largest Sri Lankan communities outside of the country of Sri Lanka.
 The island has more Liberians than anywhere outside Liberia and has included three Liberian heads of state: David D. Kpormakpor, Ruth Perry, and George Weah.
 The borough is also home to a Chinanteco-speaking Indigenous Mexican American community.

 Most of the borough's African American and Hispanic residents live north of the Staten Island Expressway, or Interstate 278.
 In terms of religion, the borough's population is largely Roman Catholic, peaking near 60% in the 2000 census.
 The Jewish community is slightly less numerous compared to other parts of the New York metropolitan area.

-Per the 2009 American Community Survey, the median income for a household was $55,039, and the median income for a family was $64,333.
+Per the 2009 American Community Survey, the median household income was $55,039, and the median family income was $64,333.
 Males had a median income of $50,081 versus $35,914 for females.
 The per capita income for the borough was $23,905.
 About 7.9% of families and 10.0% of the population were below the poverty line, including 13.2% of those under age 18 and 9.9% of those age 65 or over.

 If each borough were ranked as a separate city, Staten Island would be the 44th most-populous in the United States.